mcdimus/demo-spring-api-versioning-and-swagger/README.md

 * Explicitness
 * Minimal code duplication
 * No need to define "extra" versions in controllers.
 We are defining only one version per controller.
-* Works well with service registries as we are always versioning the while API.
+* Works well with service registries as we are always versioning the whole API.

 __Cons__
 * One cannot release a version of a controller if other controller with same version was already released.